wxie2017/wxie2017.github.io/pages/speech/right_to_read_2.md

 The e-books are on-purposely designed like this so that only that particular software with that malicious functionality can display them.

-How you ever tried this?
+Have you ever tried this?

 DRM is the computer-enforced restrictions on lending or reading books.
 It is a denial to the individual's right to read.